man-group/ArcticDB/docs/mkdocs/docs/tutorials/data_organisation.md

 The object stores available will typically be decided by external factors such as

 * Environment: prod/uat/research
-* Permissions: enviroments that grants/deny read/write permission to different groups of users/systems
+* Permissions: enviroments that grant/deny read/write permission to different groups of users/systems
 * Accounting: different cloud buckets may be charged to different internal accounts
 * Storage Quotas: different amounts of storage may be allocated for different purposes
-* Storage Performance: faster/slower storage according to requirements and cost
+* Storage Performance: faster/slower storage for different applications according to requirements and cost

-So we assume here that this the the part of the data organisation that is decided for such reasons and beyond the scope of these guidelines.
+### Library

 ArcticDB can handle a large number of libraries per object store - up to 100,000 is perfectly reasonable.

-### Library

 A library groups together a set of related data.
-Typically its primary purpose is the help catalog the data - well named/documented libraries help people find the data they need.
+Typically its primary purpose is to help catalog the data - well named/documented libraries help people find the data they need.

 ### Symbol

 The symbol is the base unit of storage in ArcticDB.
 Each symbol is a DataFrame and has optimised indexing on the columns and the index.

-So the choice of how the use the (symbol, columns, index) is important to how the system will perform.
+So the choice of how to use the (symbol, columns, index) is important to how the system will perform.
 It is also the full key to access a specific single data item from a DataFrame (including the version, when needed).

 ### Versions

 Each symbol gets a new version every time it is modified.
-A consideration of how versions will be treated is a key choice - in particular it will have a big impact how much storage is used.
+A consideration of how versions will be treated is a key design choice - in particular it will have a big impact how much storage is used.
 The most common choices are:

 * Keep only the latest versions.
 Delete older versions either with `prune_previous_version` or in a background process (see [Enterprise Features](#enterprise-features)).
 * Keep key versions only.
 Often implemented using [snapshots](snapshots.md).
 * Keep all versions.
-This can use alot of storage if the data modifications are frequent but is very powerful for fully archiving the data.
+This can use large amounts of storage if the data modifications are frequent but is very powerful for fully archiving the data.

 ## System Design Concerns